 EOAS Climate Emergency Committee (UBC)

 The Earth's climate is changing and this change is driven by the fossil fuel emissions produced by humans.
 Extreme weather events have become the norm in British Columbia with 2021 characterized by an unrelenting wildfire season that was accelerated by a record-shattering heatwave in the Pacific Northwest (PNW) of North America.
-This was followed by the wettest November on record in the Abbotsford-Chilliwack region that lead to devastating floods of the Sumas Prairie.
+This was followed in 2022 by the wettest November on record in the Abbotsford-Chilliwack region that lead to devastating floods of the Sumas Prairie.
 More recently, cold temperature records were broken across the province of BC due to outflows of Arctic air from northern latitudes.
-All of this is just BC- neighbouring Alaska recently saw record high winter temperatures upwards of 19 degrees Celsisus.
+All of this is just BC- neighbouring Alaska saw record high winter temperatures upwards of 19 degrees Celsisus.
+Climate change is already causing widespread damage on all fronts and it will take all of us putting in extra time to mitigate the worst effects.

 At the department of Earth, Ocean and Atmospheric Sciences at UBC, I helped establish the EOAS Climate Emergency Committee with fellow graduate students and faculty.
 Our primary goals are to help guide UBC's response to climate emergency by providing advice on campus-wide research, teaching, learning, operations, industry partnerships, outreach and policy to UBC's Climate Emergency Task force and by setting an example of progress in these domains with our everyday department activities.
 At the heart of our work is a long term goal to help transform UBC into THE world-leading University when it comes to advancing society towards a more sustainable future, developing a world-leading climate science curriculum for students and providing endless opportunities to conduct climate change and sustainability-related research.